 Have you always been interested in fashion?

 I have never been that interested in fashion to be honest.
 I am not the kind of person who has a list of favourite designers and fashion houses, nor do I follow fashion trends.
-I believe fashion is totally based on the combinations of colors, shapes and vibrancy of the full image.
+I believe fashion is totally based on the combinations of colours, shapes and vibrancy of the full image.

 I consider fashion as an object of interest that changes slightly from different perspectives.
 It’s an intuitive thing based on insights and emotions and influenced by visual things.
 ‘What to wear’ is a daily female issue, because in this way women express their personality, spread a message, show their self-identity and their aesthetic approach to life.
 At the same time, I always underline that UNDRESS is not about undressing, it’s more about the ritual of casual dressing and searching for an item that is truly reflective of yourself.